nickbrandt/GitLab/doc/integration/saml.md

 `attribute_statements` is used to map Attribute Names in a SAMLResponse to entries in the OmniAuth [`info` hash](https://github.com/omniauth/omniauth/wiki/Auth-Hash-Schema#schema-10-and-later).

-For example, if your SAMLResponse contains an Attribute called 'EmailAddress', specify `{ email: ['EmailAddress'] }` to map the Attribute to the corresponding key in the `info` hash.
+For example, if your SAMLResponse contains an Attribute called `EmailAddress`, specify `{ email: ['EmailAddress'] }` to map the Attribute to the corresponding key in the `info` hash.
 URI-named Attributes are also supported, e.g.
 `{ email: ['http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress'] }`.